The Best Exercises Most Powerful For Weight Loss

 Secondly, being a fitness coach doesn’t automatically make me immune to weight gain.
-I had my own struggles with body image and maintaining a consistent weight most of my life.
+For many years, I had my own struggles with body image and maintaining a consistent weight.
 I used to be a yo-yo dieting binge eating machine.

-I had many issues but I found solutions and they certainly weren’t in what the weight loss industry was preaching to me.
+Seeking sustainable solutions was a challenge.
+They certainly weren’t predominant in the weight loss industry.
 Nope!
 I had to start thinking outside the box, use my brain, and challenge the fads and trends.
 I made it my own.

 In doing this, my attitude towards exercise, weight loss, and living an active lifestyle evolved.
-It became more about finding my very own thing, developing my unique system (that I can’t sell to anyone as it only works for me but I can help you build your own) and doing what I love.
-I also had to let go of performance expectations placed on me by peer pressure and social media.
-My performance goals are now set by me and only me.
+It became more about finding my own thing, developing my unique system and doing what I love.

 WHEN YOU HATE EXERCISE

 I know many people who feel they have to force themselves to do exercise.
 They hate it but do it because they think it’s going to make them lose weight better, and you know what I see in them?